lukeorth/poison-demo-site/content/posts/introducing-poison.md

     youtube_url = "https://youtube.com"
     instagram_url = "https://instagram.com"
     facebook_url = "https://facebook.com"
+    email_url = "mailto://user@domain"

+    # NOTE: If you don't want to use RSS, comment or delete the following lines
+    # Adds an RSS icon to the end of the socials which links to {{ .Site.BaseURL }}/index.xml
+    rss_icon = true
+    # Which section the RSS icon links to, defaults to all content.
+See https://gohugo.io/templates/rss/#section-rss
+    rss_section = "posts"

     # Hex colors for your sidebar.
     sidebar_bg_color = "#202020"            # default is #202020